manpages/role./fantasy2.md

    + **Intuit general direction**: Make a DC 1 *travel + pathfinding* check to intuit where is northen hemisphere (or hemiplane, if you're in Discworld)

    + **Traveler's knowledge**: Make a DC 1 *travel* check to determine a minor fact about land, plane, location, nation or inhabitants of a location; At all times *(“at all times” means that even a mage who has this option has the following effect)* you know how to use and take care of traveling tools and mounts

    + **Traveler's craft**: Make a DC 1 *travel* check to grant 1 *traveling* temorary hit point to a mount or 1 *traveling* temorary structural point to a vehicle.
 No retry *(the same character can't try this several times before taking at least a short rest)*.; At all times you can spend a short rest to grant 1 *traveling* temorary hit point to a mount or 1 *traveling* temorary structural point to a vehicle; At all times you can craft level 1 traveling tools and level 1 vehicles.

- * wealth (active | wealth category, possessions)
+#### Wealth (active | wealth category, possessions)

    + As you get this option, restore 1 wealth point.
 If you can't, add wealth units to your active equal to half of the unit value of your maximum wealth category.

    + Spend 50 wu to make a DC 1 *wealth + wealth points* check to reveal a minor fact about a certain obscure lore, or a major fact about a widely-known lore or hire an outlook for a day. *(Wu stands for “wealth units” — the measure of wealth that is held in a character's inventory)*

- * socialization (identity | gather information, standings)
+#### Socialization (identity | gather information, standings)

    + As you get this option, increase a standing with any faction by 1.

    + Spend a short rest to make a DC 1 *socialization + gather information* check to reveal a minor fact about a certain obscure lore or a major fact about a widely-known lore.

 ### Combat